 Whether your lover is French, or you find the French to be so beautiful that you want to propose in it, you may find yourself needing to know a few important phrases in French.
 (Some of these can also be useful when writing a love letter in French)

 Here are some important phrases to know in French whether you are proposing or just want to express your affection towards someone:

 “Veux-tu m'épouser ?”

 - “Do you want to marry me?”
-The classic, timeless phrase which melts the heart.
-Make sure to practice this one through several times before using it so the proposal is as smooth as possible.
+This is the classic, timeless French proposal phrase which melts the heart.
+Make sure to practice the pronunciation of this one through several times before using it so the proposal is as smooth as possible.

 “Voulez-vous m'épouser ?”